-Table 6.
-H2TU-C-319 List 3F ADC Config Menu Options
+Table 5.
+H2TU-C-388 List 2F ADC Config Menu Options (Continued) ---------- --

-ADC Config Menu Options Front-Panel Display Code Selection Description Special Loopback SPLB GNLB Configures the HDSL2 system to respond to the generic inband loopback codes.
-Mode A1LB and A2LB Configures the HDSL2 system to respond to the inband loopback codes of the Westell addressable repeater.
-A3LB Configures the HDSL2 system to respond to the inband loopback codes of the Wescom addressable repeater.
-A4LB Configures the HDSL2 system to respond to the inband loopback codes of the Wescom Mod 1 addressable repeater.
-A5LB Configures the HDSL2 system to respond to the inband loopback codes of the Westell Mod 1 addressable repeater.
-SmartJack Loopback LPBK ENA Enables the HDSL2 system to recognize all inband SmartJack (SMJK) loopback commands.
-DIS Configures the HDSL2 system to ignore all inband SmartJack loopback commands.
-Minor Alarm ALM ENA Enables the generation of the output alarm on pins 30 and 22 when a system alarm condition occurs.
-DIS Disables the generation of the output alarm on pins 30 and 22 when a system alarm condition occurs.
+ADC Config Menu Options Front-Panel Display Code Selection Description Special Loopback Mode SPLB GNLB Configures the HiGain HDSL2 system to respond to the generic inband loopback codes.
+A1LB and A2LB Configures the HiGain HDSL2 system to respond to the inband loopback codes of the Teltrend addressable repeater.
+A3LB Configures the HiGain HDSL2 system to respond to the inband loopback codes of the Wescom addressable repeater.
+A4LB Configures the HiGain HDSL2 system to respond to the inband loopback codes of the Wescom Mod 1 addressable repeater.
+A5LB Configures the HiGain system to respond to the inband loopback codes of the Teltrend Mod 1 addressable repeater.
+SmartJack Loopback LPBK ENA Enables the HiGain HDSL2 system to recognize all inband SmartJack (SMJK) loopback commands.
+DIS Configures the HiGain HDSL2 system to ignore all inband SmartJack loopback commands.
 Remote Disconnect Alarm RDA ENA Enables a remote DS1 LOS condition at the input to the H2TU-R to generate an LOS alarm.
 AIS or LOS (depending on ALMP) is sent toward the network.
 DIS Prevents a remote DS1 LOS condition at the input to the H2TU-R from causing an LOS alarm.
 The alarm relay contacts do not close and LOS is sent toward the network from the H2TU-C instead of AIS.
 Network AIS Signal NAIS CI If ALMP is set to AIS, this option specifies which pattern is sent to the network when a remote LOS or AIS occurs.
 When configured for CI, an AIS-CI pattern is sent to the network.
-For priority resolution, see Figure 30 on page 50.
+For priority resolution, see Figure 30 on page 51.
 AIS When configured for AIS, an AIS pattern is sent to the network.
 Performance Report Messaging PRM SPRM The H2TU-R generates SPRM if no PRM is present from the CPE.
 If the CPE is sending PRM, the PRM is converted to an SPRM.
 TL1 commands and responses are enabled.
 NPRM The H2TU-R generates Network PRM (NPRM) if no PRM is present from the CPE.
 If the CPE is sending PRMs, NPRM is generated in addition to the existing PRM every second.
 TL1 commands and responses are enabled.
-AUTO The H2TU-R generates both SRPMs and NPRMs whenever possible.
-OFF ESF Data Link (DL) is completely transparent.
+AUT0 The H2TU-R generates both SRPMs and NPRMs whenever possible.
+OFF ESF Datalink (DL) is completely transparent.
 No PRMs are generated.
 There are no TL1 responses unless the system is first armed by a TL1 command, which enables Performance Monitoring (PM).
-RAI to RAI-CI Toward NET RACI ENA Allows a DS1 RAI (yellow alarm) signal received by the H2TU-R to be converted to an RAI-CI signal toward the network.
+SF-RAI to RAI-CI Toward NET RACI ENA Allows a DS1 RAI (yellow alarm) signal received by the H2TU-R to be converted to an RAI-CI signal towards the network.
 See "RAI to RAI-CI toward NET (RACI)" on page 23.
 DIS Prevents conversion of the DS1 RAI to an RAI-CI signal.
 ESF-RAI to SF-RAI Overwrite See "ESF-RAI to ROVR ENA If the CONV option is set to FCON or ACON, an ESF DS1 payload from the network with an embedded RAI pattern is converted to an SF-RAI pattern toward the CI at the H2TU-R. SF-RAI Overwrite (ROVR) Option" on page 22.
 DIS Prevents conversion to an SF-RAI pattern.
+H2TU-R DS1 Frame Conversion CONV OFF Framing functionally determined by the framing option.
+Frame format conversion is inhibited at the H2TU-R. See "H2TU-R DS1 ACON Auto (ACON) detection of framing and potential frame conversion at the remote.
+Frame Conversion (CONV) Option" on page 20.
+FCON Auto detection of framing and forced frame format conversion (FCON) at the H2TU-R.